Jwakers/articuria/README.md

   - [x] Make it more visible
   - [x] Have a section that explains the traffic light system

+- [ ] On recorder page warn that data will be lost on redirect or refresh (trigger alert dialog when navigating without saving)
+- [ ] On recorder page add a warning banner that someone is exceeding their video limit and should delete or upgrade their account.
+ALSO the video still gets sent to cloudflare for some reason

+- Contact form

+  - [ ] Rate limiting to prevent abuse
+  - [ ] Input sanitization before sending emails (DOMPurify)
+  - [ ] Moving email templates to a separate file for better maintainability
+  - [ ] Validate input client side before submission

+- [ ] Update favicon

 - [ ] Move save logic out of server actions and into an api route.
 There is an adjustable limit on server actions.
 See next.config but to be safe we should pass this data to a dedicated endpoint.
 This should also allow us to properly validate the file type on the server.
   - [ ] Test this by uploading a longer video
   - [ ] Show progress indicator in toast.promise
-- [ ] On recorder page warn that data will be lost on redirect or refresh (trigger alert dialog when navigating without saving)
-- [ ] On recorder page add a warning banner that someone is exceeding their video limit and should delete or upgrade their account AND
-      The video still gets sent to cloudflare for some reason

-- Contact form
-  - [ ] Rate limiting to prevent abuse
-  - [ ] Input sanitization before sending emails (DOMPurify)
-  - [ ] Moving email templates to a separate file for better maintainability
-  - [ ] Validate input client side before submission

 ## Post MVP features